haydenarnold/haydenarnold.github.io/_pages/about.md

   - /about.html
 ---

-## About Me

-Your about paragraph goes here...
+My name is Hayden, and I'm a second-year Master's student at KAIST's School of Digital Humanities and Computational Social Sciences, where I'm advised by Prof. Taegyoon Kim.

 ## Selected Publications

 {% for pub_file in site.publications %}
-  {% if pub_file. path contains "ICWSM2025.md" or pub_file.path contains "UndergraduateThesis.md" %}
+  {% if pub_file.path contains "ICWSM2025.md" or pub_file.path contains "UndergraduateThesis.md" %}
     {% include archive-single.html post=pub_file %}
   {% endif %}
 {% endfor %}